-The Doctorate in Higher and Adult Education (DHAE) brings together practitioners with substantial experience in the design, implementation and delivery in higher and adult education contexts.
+The Doctorate in Higher and Adult Education (DHAE) brings together practitioners with substantial experience in the design, implementation and delivery across a wide range of higher and adult education contexts.

-The programme supports education practitioners to develop research capacities that critically reflect on their professional practices within an education context which promotes transformation, critical thinking and democracy.
-Successful applicants will have an interest in exploring innovative and critical education practice, often in challenging learning environments and policy contexts.
+The programme supports educational practitioners to develop research capacities to the highest level.
+It fosters research on professional practice in support of transformative learning, critical thinking and democratic education.
+Successful applicants will have an interest in exploring innovative and critical education research that can inform practice across a range of disciplines.

 Applicants should have:

 - successfully completed a Masters programme in adult, community or higher education or an equivalent programme at level 9,

 - current and significant experience in teaching in higher or adult education,